MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/service-level-agreements/slaitem-not-mapped-to-sla-instance.md

 3. Follow the mitigation steps on test or lower environments where the issue is reproduced, and after confirmation, try on the affected environment.

 > [!NOTE]
-> This resolution applies only to old records (created more than two years ago) that are getting errors.
+> This resolution applies only to old records that are getting errors.
 If newly created records also get this error, contact [Microsoft support](https://dynamics.microsoft.com/support/) for further assistance.